Agricultural Credit in India

 [a] Short-Term Loans—

-It refers to the loans required for meeting the short-term requirements of the cultivators.
+It applies to the loans required to fulfill the growers ‘ short-term needs.

-Short term loans are provided for a period of less than 15 months.
+Short term loans for a period of less than 15 months shall be issued.

 [b] Medium-Term Loans—

-These loans are for a period up to 5 years.
+These loans are up to 5 years in length.

 [c] Long-Term Loans—

-These loans are for a period of more than 5 years and are generally required to buy additional land or tractor or making permanent improvements on land.
+Those loans are for a term of more than 5 years and are usually needed to purchase new property or tractor or make substantial property improvements.

-There are two broad sources of agricultural credit in India—
+India has two broad sources of agricultural credit

 Non-Institutional Sources